buying home switzerland

 5. Taxes

 Taxes play an important role in the overall cost of owning a home.
-Which Swiss municipality your home is located in will impact the income and wealth taxes you have to pay each year.
-Accounting for tax differences when choosing where you will live can make a big financial difference over the long term.
+Which Swiss municipality your home is located in will impact the income and wealth taxes you have to pay each year in connection with the property.

-Property tax is levied by the canton and municipality in which the property is located, and you will have to file a tax return there for taxes linked to the property even if you live in a different canton or country.
-Most cantons either have cantonal or municipal property taxes, or both.
-The cantons of Aargau, Basel-Landschaft, Glarus, Schwyz, Solothurn, Zug, and Zurich do not have property taxes.
+Property tax is levied by the canton and municipality in which the property is located.
+You will have to file a tax return there for taxes linked to the property even if you live in a different canton or country.

 Because taxes vary hugely between cantons, comparing cantonal and municipal taxes is worth it, assuming you are flexible with regards to where you want to live or invest.